GitHub-TC/EmpyrionScripting/README.md

 + {{harvest structure block's target gx gy gz \[removeDeadPlants\]}}
   + The command can be used to mine plants.
 This requires a "gardener" (NPC crew) and money (as payment) in the refrigerator.
     If desired, the dead plants can also be disposed of.
 However, this costs 100 times the price

++ {{pickupplants structure block's target gx gy gz \[removeDeadPlants\]}}
+  + With this command, plants can be removed.
+This requires a "gardener" (NPC crew) and money (as payment) in the fridge.
+    If desired, the dead plants can also be disposed of.
+However, this costs 100 times the price

 ## Positions (structure and world)